clef-men/article_tmc/popl25-reviews-and-comments.md

 - add a new DPSCtxReify rule that turns a non-empty stack of contexts into a destination

-This is exactly the approach we used in the Coq formalization, see mechanization/theories/tmc_2/definition.v, where the inductive relation `tmc_expr_dps` captures the rewrite relation (with constructor compression), with a parameter of type `tmc_ctx` represents the stack of constructor applications, as a list of context frames.
+This is exactly the approach we use in the Coq formalization, see mechanization/theories/tmc_2/definition.v, where the inductive relation `tmc_expr_dps` captures the rewrite relation (with constructor compression), with a parameter of type `tmc_ctx` represents the stack of constructor applications, as a list of context frames.

 We decided to not include this in the paper for reasons of space, but we could present it in an appendix if the reviewer believes that it is